Government Information Policies

 Public users may print up to 5 pages for free; please pay 10 cents per page thereafter at the Circulation Desk.

 While most of the items in the collection are available to check out according to the library Circulation Policies, documents in the Enclosed Area, maps, periodicals, and some reference materials do not check out.

 Older items, housed in the Documents Enclosed Area, need extra care.
-These documents must be used in this area unless arrangements are made with Documents or Reference staff to use elsewhere in the library on nights and weekends.
+These documents must be used in this area unless arrangements are made with Documents or Research staff to use elsewhere in the library on nights and weekends.

 - Use Federal Government Resources – subject pages and search engines.

-- Contact the Reference Desk for help.
+- Contact the Research Desk for help.

 Materials are selected in the following areas: